fleming79/async-kernel/CONTRIBUTING.md

     1. linux is the only platform that reliably supports the `transport` type `ipc` for zmq sockets which is supported by async kerenel.
     1. Coverage on Python 3.11 doesn't correctly gather data for subprocesses giving invalid coverage reports.

-### Code Styling

-We use ruff for code formatting.
-Run pre-commit to format the code.

 ### Pre-commit

-Pre-commit runs a number of checks on the code which can also automatically re-format your code and otherwise bring issues to your attention, such as spelling.
+Pre-commit runs a number of checks on the code and will also re-format it.

-Pre-commit will run automatically on submission of a PR.
-You can run it locally as a tool with:
+Pre-commit will run automatically on submission of a PR but you can also run it locally as a tool with:

 === "Changed files"